Our People

 Claire is also committed to the broader education community as the President of the Rangi Ruru Girls' School PTA since 2020.
 This role underscores her dedication to fostering connections and supporting educational initiatives beyond her primary professional responsibilities.

-Claire's recent appointment to Cholmondeley’s Board reflects her enthusiasm for contributing to the wider community.
+Claire's appointment to the Cholmondeley’s Board reflects her enthusiasm for contributing to the wider community.
 By joining the board, Claire aims to leverage her skills and experience to make a positive impact within the Cholmondeley community, further demonstrating her commitment to community engagement and service.

 Patron